 The Independent Review Officer is an independent statutory office established under the Personal Injury Commission Act 2020 (NSW) (PIC Act).
-Simon Cohen is the current Independent Review Officer (Officer).

 The Officer is supported by an expert team of staff employed by the IRO.
 The statutory functions of the IRO include to: